-\textbf{Multi-messager measurements.} It is also feasible to explore the nuclear matter EoS from multi-messenger measurements directly with modern deep learning techniques.
-In Ref.~\cite{Goncalves:2022smd}, Goncalves et al. examine the Audio Spectrogram Transformer (AST) model for analyzing gravitational-wave data.
+\textbf{Multi-messenger measurements.} It is also feasible to explore the nuclear matter EoS from multi-messenger measurements directly with modern deep learning techniques.
+In Ref.~\cite{Goncalves:2022smd}, Goncalves et al. investigate the Audio Spectrogram Transformer (AST) model for the analysis of gravitational wave data.
 The AST machine-learning model is a convolution-free classifier that captures long-range global dependencies through a purely attention-based mechanism.
-In this work, the model is applied to a simulated dataset of inspiral GW signals from binary neutron star coalescences built from five EoSs.
+In this work, the model is applied to a simulated dataset of inspiral GW signals from binary neutron star coalescences constructed from five EoSs.
 It is shown that the model can correctly classify the EOS purely from the gravitational-wave spectra.
 Additionally, the generalization ability of the machine is investigated in testing data set.
 Overall, the results suggest that the well-trained attention-based model can infer the cold nuclear matter EOS directly from the GW signals using the simplified setup of noise-free waveforms.
 In work of Farrell et al.~\cite{Farrell:2022lfd}, the Transformer model is implemented to deduce EoSs directly from X-ray spectra of neutron stars.
 The approach can determine the EoS by analyzing the high-dimensional spectra of observed stars, bypassing the need for intermediate mass-radius calculations.
-They demonstrate the end-to-end machine slightly but consistently perform better than the two-step method using the intermediate $M$-$R$ information.
+They show that the end-to-end machine performs slightly but consistently better than the two-step method using the intermediate $M$-$R$ information.
 The network used in this approach takes into account the sources of uncertainty for each star, enabling a comprehensive propagation of uncertainties to the EOS.
 These attempts enlighten us that in the future, using deep learning techniques to process more measurements~\cite{Bogdanov:2022faf}(e.g., short gamma-ray burst~\cite{DAvanzo:2015kdp} and subsequent kilonova~\cite{Cowperthwaite:2017dyu}) will help us to eventually obtain a concrete understanding of the dense matter EoS~\cite{Huang:2022mqp,Fujimoto:2022xhv}.